 The PC-EXTSEN pressure controller provides power to the external vacuum gauge and is compatible with all gauge technologies, including ion, pirani and cold cathode as well as active or passive gauges and combination gauges.

 For smaller experiments and projects where there isn’t an existing vacuum gauge, the Alicat IVC is the solution.
-Like the PC-EXTSEN, it cuts out the bulk, complication and expense of the traditional throttle valve pressure control method.
-The IVC includes a vacuum sensor integrated directly into the device, making it possible to control pressure in a vacuum chamber right out of the box.
-These sensors are capable of operating with high accuracy to low ranges, as low as 10 millitorr.
-The IVC also includes PID control directly from the device, and a pneumatically isolated sensor – ensuring higher accuracy compared to other solutions on the market – with precision measurement of the chamber and gas independence.
+Like the PC-EXTSEN, it cuts out the bulk, complication and expense of a traditional throttle valve pressure control method.
+We integrate a vacuum sensor directly into the device, making it possible to control pressure in a vacuum chamber right out of the box.
+Our sensors are capable of operating with high accuracy to low ranges, as low as 10 millitorr.
+Alicat IVCs also include PID control directly from the device, and a pneumatically isolated sensor – ensuring higher accuracy compared to other solutions on the market – with precision measurement of the chamber and gas independence.

 Placing pressure control devices upstream of the chamber in vacuum coating applications saves time, cost and increases accuracy in vacuum deposition tools.